-Johnston, a director of Arcade Finance (the largest holder of Godfreys shares) submitted a conditional all-cash off-market takeover bid earlier this month.
+Johnston, a director of Arcade Finance (the largest holder of Godfreys shares) submitted a conditional all-cash off-market takeover bid on 9 April.

 The IBC comprises of four non-executive directors of Godfreys who are independent of Arcade; Brendan Fleiter, Sue Morphet, Penny Burke and Kathy Gramp.

 The IBC has appointed KPMG Corporate Finance as financial adviser and Clayton Utz as legal adviser to assist Godfreys and the IBC in assessing and responding to the offer.

 The IBC has also appointed BDO as independent expert to provide an opinion as to whether the offer is fair and reasonable.

 In a statement to the ASX, Godfreys chairman Brendan Fleiter said the company will provide a target statement to shareholders within the required period after the release of Arcade’s Bidder’s Statement, which will include the independent expert’s report and the board’s recommendation on the offer.